 You are usually required to send your university a final official transcript after the end of your last regular semester prior to transfer.
-Information on ordering transcripts from the San Diego Community College District is available at: www.sdccd.edu/alumni/transcripts.
+Information on ordering transcripts from the San Diego Community College District is available on Reg-e.
+Click on the transcript tab.